Using Tailscale IDP with Synology NAS - A Step-by-Step Guide

 Matching Users

-In this example, the Tailscale login is cedi@github
+In this example, the Tailscale login is cedi@github, but tsidp splits on @, so the resulting username is just cedi.

 Make sure this matches the user on your NAS: